About Type Network

 Lucas Czarnecki does a bit of everything, so long as it has to do with type.
 After teaching the first-ever course on Typography and Graphic Design at the University of Virginia, Lucas began a two-year letterpress printing apprenticeship at the Virginia Center of the Book.
 He then founded the Charlottesville Design Week—Virginia’s first design festival—and Type365—a typography blog read by thousands.
 While working under the name if it has words, Lucas presented at TypeCon, The Virginia Festival of the Book, Society of News Design, and TEDx.
 During one such conference, Lucas met Roger Black and began writing and designing for TYPE Magazine, where he continues to moonlight.

-Maria Glenda Bellarosa, library manager
+Maria Glenda Bellarosa, partner relations manager

 Glenda Bellarosa has been working in type for three decades.
 She began her career at Font Bureau before spending over 21 years as a Typographic Developer at Monotype.
 A graduate of Rochester Institute of Technology, she has extensive knowledge both in writing OpenType code and the intricacies of complex South Asian scripts, Arabic, and symbolic scripts.
 Glenda was involved in the development, refinement, and quality assurance of many non-Latin Noto fonts for Google including Noto Nastaliq Urdu, Noto Sans Newa (Newari), Noto Myanmar, Noto Sans Javanese, and Noto Sans Signwriting.
 Prior to OpenType development, she was an expert TrueType Hinter and refined many fonts for clients such as Microsoft, Apple, GE, Nokia, and Amazon.
 She is as passionate about producing functionally correct and efficient fonts as she is about doing the daily Wordle.